shariq1989/cookbook/content/recipe/Butter_Chicken.md

 6. Return mixture to the pan over a medium heat.
 Stir well and gradually add the heavy cream, stirring continuously.
 Allow the mixture simmer for 2-3 minutes.
 7. Lower the heat and nestle chicken thighs into the pan, cover with a lid and let it cook, about 25-30 minutes.
 8. Garnish with cilantro and green chilis and serve with basmati rice or naan.

+#### THE STORY BEHIND THE MEAL

+Butter chicken or murgh makhani originated in North India as a curry, but later spread through the western world.
+It's popularity grew mainly because of how easy it is to make, but it also offers and gentle introduction to some of the more flavorful and spicy dishes known in India.
+We don't make this too often in our home for just us, but when we have guests over, this is a go-to crowd pleaser.